25 Sample Personal Recommendation Letters (Tips & Examples)

 Salutation

-The recommender of a personal recommendation letter should follow up by including a salutation that specifies the name of the recipient.
-Suppose the recommender is writing a general letter he/she can address it ‘To whom it may concern’.
+The recommender should follow up by including a salutation that specifies the name of the recipient.
+Suppose the recommender is writing a general letter they can address it ‘To whom it may concern’.

 Dear Mr. Andrew,